Need to Max Out? 2025 IRA Contribution Deadline Is April 15

 • Taxes on Contributions and Earnings

-Contributions are not tax deductible but can be withdrawn tax-free and penalty-free at any time.
+Contributions are not tax-deductible but can be withdrawn tax-free and penalty-free at any time.
 2

-Earnings can be tax-free if the account is at least five years old and you are at least age 59½.
+Earnings can also be tax-free if the account is at least five years old and you are at least age 59½.

 • Withdrawal Considerations